You're buying a home. You're excited to move in. Then the sellers ask whether they can rent-back the property for 30 days after closing.

 Buyer A and Buyer B both offer $325,000 for the property.
 Their offers are similar in other respects as well.
 The seller counters both offers, realizing that they must ask for a two-week rent-back.
 Buyer A agrees.
 Buyer B says no. Which offer do you think the seller will accept?

 Consenting to allow the previous owner to rent-back can get your offer accepted in multiple offer situations.
 The seller is more likely to accept your bid even when there aren't any other offers.

-How to Protect Seller / Buyer Rights When Sellers Rent Back
+How to Protect Everyone's Rights

-- Term of the rental period
+- The term of the rental period

 - Amount of rent per day

-- Amount of security deposit
+- Amount of security deposit, if any

 - Whether the security deposit will be held in escrow or released to the buyer at closing

 - Late charges, if any, pertaining to non-sufficient funds and/or payments that are received late outside of escrow

-- Who pays for which utilities
+- Who pays for what utilities

-- Right of buyer to enter property
+- The right of the buyer to enter the property

-- Seller's duties to maintain the property
+- The seller's duties to maintain the property

 - Lease assignment and subletting rights

-- Seller's obligations upon surrender
+- The seller's obligations upon surrender

 - Insurance for seller's personal items

 A lease agreement should be executed if the seller wants to stay 30 days or longer.

 Insurance Coverage for Seller Rent-Backs